apache/skywalking/docs/en/guides/Plugin-test.md

 | parentServiceInstance | The instance of parent/downstream service instance name.
 | parentEndpoint |  The endpoint of parent/downstream service.
 | networkAddress | The peer value of parent exit span.
-| refType | Ref type, options, CrossProcess or CrossThread .
+| refType | Ref type, options, CrossProcess or CrossThread.

 ### startup.sh